 MA Fine and Decorative Art and Design

 The Fine and Decorative Art and Design Master’s programs are the most closely linked to Sotheby’s Institute of Art’s original Works of Art program that started in 1969 and trained several generations of auctioneers from around the world.
 This is a Master’s degree that takes an object-focused approach to the study of the fine and decorative arts and design.
 Old and modern masters spanning centuries of the art and design fields are studied in depth, often up-close.
-The hands-on approach equips students with sophisticated visual, critical and research skills, and extensive connoisseurship experience necessary to evaluate objects and to engage directly with the marketplace.
+The hands-on approach equips students with sophisticated visual, critical, and research skills, and extensive connoisseurship experience necessary to evaluate objects and engage directly with the marketplace.

 MA Modern and Contemporary Asian Art

 In the past thirty years, the Asian art market has grown considerably, gaining significance in the international art world.
 The MA program in Modern and Contemporary Asian Art based on our campus in London, prepares students to fulfill the increasing need for professionals with Asian art expertise in public museums, galleries, auction houses, art fairs, and biennials in cultural centers around the world.
 The program provides students with the critical tools for understanding this growing field by bridging rigorous intellectual input – in the form of lectures and seminars – with real-world experience of art in situ at exhibitions, installations, auction previews, art fairs, and specialist showcases.